John Hasilwood

 John Hasilwood (by 1485 – 1544) was an English politician.

 He was an MP and a member of the Middle Temple.
 He was an MP for Buckingham in 1529.
 Little is known of Hasilwood.
-He was not re-elected in 1536; it is thought this was because of his closeness to the faction of Henry VIII's second wife, Queen Anne Boleyn, who had recently been executed for treason and adultery.
+He was not re-elected in 1536; it is thought this was because of his closeness to the faction of Henry VIII's second wife, Anne Boleyn, who had recently been executed for treason and adultery.